-11. Health and Wellness
+11. Health and wellness

-Alternatively, offering benefits like subsidized gym memberships, can go a long way towards making employees feel engaged.
+Alternatively, offering benefits like subsidized gym memberships can go a long way towards making employees feel engaged.

 Within the office space, make sure that healthy snacks are readily available.
 Sugary pop and energy drinks, although tasty, are not the ideal way to nourish your employees and help them with productivity.
 Be sure to consider dietary restrictions and allergies when selecting items to offer in the kitchen.

-12. Awards and Recognition
+12. Awards and recognition

-Instead of a games night or a holiday party, how about hosting a fun awards ceremony?
+In addition to hosting a games night or a holiday party, how about hosting a fun awards ceremony?

 According to Response, it can be as simple as rewarding employees on a Friday afternoon.
 Or coming up with fun awards such as “Most Creative Employee of the Year,” or “Most Organized Employee.”